BDF2-type integrator for Landau-Lifshitz-Gilbert equation in micromagnetics: unconditional weak convergence to weak solutions: Numerical experiments

 \subsection{Experimental convergence behavior for a problem with finite-time blow-up}

 As a third experiment, we consider the example proposed in \cite{bp2006,bkp2008}, which is explicitly constructed in order to induce a singularity appearing in the center of the domain.
-The setting proposed leads to numerical approximations with a large gradient, which results in the occurrence of a finite-time blow-up.
+The setting proposed leads to numerical approximations with a large gradient, i.e., numerical occurrence of a finite-time blow-up.
 We refer to \cite{bkp2008} for more details on the construction of the problem and for a visual representation of the evolution in time of this solution.
-We note that \cite{bdfk2023adaptive} proposes an adaptive strategy in time and space, which prevents the singularity from forming; see \cite[Example 3]{bdfk2023adaptive} for more details.
+We note, however, that \cite{bdfk2023adaptive} proposes an adaptive strategy in time and space, which prevents the singularity from forming; see \cite[Example 3]{bdfk2023adaptive}.

 Let $\Omega=(-1/2,1/2)^2$.
 With $A = (1-2\abs{x})^4$, define the initial data $\mm^0\colon\Omega\to\R^3$ by

 We choose $\lamex^2=1$, $\alpha = 0.25$ and let the dynamics evolve without the presence of an external field, i.e., $\ff\equiv 0$.
 We choose the final time $T=0.3$.